 Does Adding Salt to Eggs in Advance Make Scrambled Eggs Tougher?

 We sometimes hear the age-old advice that you should never add salt to your eggs before you scrambled them, because it will take the water out of the eggs, making a water scrambled, and make the curds hard and tough.
 This is an old-wives tale, for lack of a better way of putting it.
-According to Harold McGee1 in On Food and Cooking: The Science and Lore of the Kitchen, the addition of salt and acid to eggs do not toughen the product, but tenderizes it, while at the same time allowing them to thicken and coagulate at a lower temperature.
+According to Harold McGee 1 in On Food and Cooking: The Science and Lore of the Kitchen, the addition of salt and acid to eggs do not toughen the product, but tenderizes it, while at the same time allowing them to thicken and coagulate at a lower temperature.
 So, according to McGee, adding salt (or acid) in advance, should mean that you eggs will coagulate quicker at a lower temperature (low temperature is a good thing) while still producing a more tender scrambled.
-For the scientific reasons behind this, I'd suggest you consult the book.
+The chemistry can be confusing and somewhat contradictory.
+Some of this confusion has to do with preference.

 Should You Not Pre-Beat the Eggs and Scramble Them “In the Pan?”